The Dirt

-The Dirt: Confessions of the World's Most Notorious Rock Band (ISBN 0-06-098915-7) is a collaborative autobiography of Mötley Crüe by the band – Tommy Lee, Mick Mars, Vince Neil and Nikki Sixx – and New York Times writer Neil Strauss.
+The Dirt: Confessions of the World's Most Notorious Rock Band (ISBN 0-06-098915-7) is a collaborative autobiography of Mötley Crüe by the band – Tommy Lee, Mick Mars, Vince Neil, and Nikki Sixx – and New York Times writer Neil Strauss.
 First published in 2001, it chronicles the formation of the band, their rise to fame and their highs and lows.

-Contributors include onetime member John Corabi, former band manager Doc McGhee, co-manager Doug Thaler, and A&R man Tom Zutaut.

-The book contains over 100 photographs, mostly black and white, with a 16-page color section in the middle of the book.
+The book contains over 100 photographs.
 The first hardback edition was on the New York Times Bestseller list for four weeks and sold 13,000 copies in the UK.

 The Crüe's 2008 album Saints of Los Angeles was inspired by the book.

 Film adaptation

 A film based on the book has long been mooted.
 "Anybody can make a shitty rock movie," observed Sixx.
 "We don't want to do that.
 A lot of people don't understand rock music and the rock 'n' roll lifestyle.
 It's not just sex, drugs and car crashes.
 Those things happen – and, in our case, more than usual.
 But what's at the core of it all is the creativity and the personal relationships between each band member.
 We don't just want to slap together the thrill moments.
 Any of the great movies, whether it's Walk the Line or Ray, they got the music right and the personalities right."

 After years in development ("Bringing the story of our lives to screen in just the right way isn't easy," remarked Mars), the adaptation was filmed in 2018 with Jeff Tremaine as director.
 It was released on Netflix on March 22, 2019.
 The band members of Mötley Crüe are co-producers on the film.